Was (novel): Themes

-Was discusses a number of complex themes, including the importance of a stable childhood.
-Much of the novel is devoted to the dreary life that Dorothy Gael (surname different from Baum's character) leads with her aunt and uncle, Emma and Henry Gulch.
-Neither parental figure is capable of providing Dorothy with the affection or the attention she needs.
-As a result, she becomes silent at home and aggressive in school.

-Jonathan's childhood, in contrast, involves his dependence on the imaginary characters from the first airing of The Wizard of Oz on television.

-A fictionalized version of Judy Garland's difficult life as a child actress is also shown, speculating on the marriage of her parents.

 Was has been described as more somber than Baum's The Wizard of Oz, and an attempt to correct the deceptive fantasy of that work, illuminating the realistic implications of having a fantasy world to retreat to.
 It has also been called a critique of American society.

 Reception

 Was is listed in The Gay Canon as one of the great books that every gay man should read.
 The Publishing Triangle named the book number 79 on its list of best gay and lesbian novels, and it was republished as a part of Orion's Masterworks series.